Kinggerm/GetOrganelleDB/README.md

 # GetOrganelle Database

-By default, `get_organelle_config.py` will automatically access this repository to download and build the SeedDatabase and LabelDatabase of the latest version.
+By default, `get_organelle_config.py` will automatically access this repository to download and build the SeedDatabase and LabelDatabase of the latest version. e.g.

     get_organelle_config.py -a fungus_mt